 If the fridge you are installing has condenser coils, which can look like a large black grid or even radiator-like coils, that are located on the back of the appliance, then you should leave at the very minimum about one inch (2 ½ cm) between the appliance and the wall.

 Q: What is the average life expectancy for a refrigerator before it needs to be replaced?

 Although, there have been some fridges that have lasted many more years while others did not meet the average life time of the counterparts.
-One way to ensure the longest lifespan for your refrigerator is proper maintenance.
+One way to ensure the longest lifespan for your refrigerator is proper cleaning and maintenance.

 Q: Why does my food taste bad?
 What is the odor that is coming from my refrigerator?

 The reason foods and ice can have a bad taste or odor is mostly due to the fact that ice and uncovered foods can pick up odor or taste from strongly scented foods in the refrigerator or freezer.

-However, if your ice tastes like plastic this is caused by plastic water lines.
+If your ice tastes like plastic this is caused by plastic water lines.
 In order to get rid of this smell and taste, be sure to use the ice maker one to two times and making sure to use the entire ice container.

 After this, make sure to discard the initial container of ice after installing.